bytecodealliance/rustix/README.md

 ### Linux raw syscall support

 On Linux, `posish` can optionally be configured to use the raw Linux syscall ABI directly instead of `libc`.
-To enable this, use Rust nightly, and set the `RUSTFLAGS` environment variable to `--cfg linux_raw`, or otherwise pass `--cfg linux_raw` to rustc.
+To enable this, set the `RUSTFLAGS` environment variable to `--cfg linux_raw`, or otherwise pass `--cfg linux_raw` to rustc.
 This mode is new, and so far only supports x86-64, x86, and aarch64, but a fair amount of code has been successfully adapted to use it, and ports to most other architectures should be straightforward.

 This feature is fun in four ways:
- - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and using type layout optimizations, most functions compile down to very efficient code and can even be fully inlined into user code.
+ - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and using type layout optimizations, most functions compile down to very efficient code and can even (on Rust nightly) be fully inlined into user code.
  - Memory buffers are kept in Rust slices, out parameters are returned as regular values, and file descriptors are kept in [`io-lifetimes`] types, so most functions preserve memory safety and I/O safety all the way down